michalkolodziejski/java-ai-langton3d-opengl/README.md

 LEFT | tells ant to move left
 UP | tells ant to move up
 DOWN | tells ant to move down

+**Note** Using different program - You can make different interesting shapes and patterns that are formed by an Ant's trail.

 ### World size
 You can change dimension (measured in 'cubes' per coordination axis), changing values for these fields: